zenangst/Gray/README.md

 Current version: 0.2.1 [[Download](https://github.com/zenangst/Gray/releases/download/0.2.1/Gray.zip)]

-Ever wanted to have light and dark apps live side-by-side in harmony, well now you can.
-With **Gray** you can pick which apps should use the light and dark appearance with a click of a button.
+Ever wanted to have light and dark apps live side-by-side in harmony?
+Well, now you can.
+With **Gray** you can pick between the light appearance and the dark appearance on a per-app basis with the click of a button.

-To quote the late Michael Jackon:
+To quote the late Michael Jackson:
 > It don't matter if you're black or white

 ### Instructions